Grid-tied solar vs off-grid: Which is the better investment?

 Yes.
 Freedom Forever offers batteries that make sense for homeowners that are facing high TOU rates in the evening.
 Our install team can plan a battery system that meets your needs and solar power system size.
 If you have questions about whether you are affected by high TOU rates, give us a call.
 We can answer your questions and tell you how Freedom Forever can help.

 Stop paying high electric bills, start adding value to your home.
-Call us at: 866.840.2207 or click here to request a free quote
+Call us at 888-557-6431 or click below to get started

 * IER.
 How long does it take to pay off a Tesla Powerwall?
 Institute for Energy Research.
 5 January 2016.